mwapemble/ExData_Plotting1/README.md

 </ol>

 ## Data Processing
+_(note that the 3rd level headers are displaying inconsistently - Loading Data and Plots 1 & 4 are okay, Plots 2 & 3 are not.
+The ordered lists are correctly terminated and the syntax is identical.
+Preview in RStudio also shows okay.
+Ho hum._ Matthew)

 ### Loading Data
 As the four R scripts were required to run independently, a common data loading and cleaning script was created, "common_data_source.R".